daniel-ferradal-marquez/single-file-httpd.conf/README.md

 Single file httpd.conf configuration file for Apache HTTPD Server.

 * Most Linux distributions if not all come with a difficult complex scheme to configure Apache HTTPD Server.
 Probably this configuration schemes where thought out mostly for ISP's which host lots of different virtualhosts for many different people.
+Although the purpose it clears it confuses the heck of lots of users who do not really need such complex configuration schemes.

 * I consider most configurations out there for tutorials can be misguiding.